Alvin H. Danenberg, DDS • Nutritional Periodontist

 1. Cleaning Between Your Teeth:

 I floss between my teeth using dental floss.
 Think about sliding up and down a poll.
 That is how the floss wraps around the tooth and slides up and down to scrape the plaque away from the tooth.
 Also, I always use a small brush that is designed to clean between teeth like a pipe cleaner (one brand is called TePe EasyPick®, another is GUM Soft Pick®).
 Imagine the small bristles of this tiny brush scrubbing the bacterial film away as it is pushed in and out between the teeth at the gum line.

 I like to use an electric toothbrush like the Sonicare® or the Oral B/Braun® because electric brushes are more efficient, and I am lazy.
 You do not need to use any toothpaste to brush your teeth effectively.
 Just brush with filtered water.
 However, if you want toothpaste, dip the bristles in a little coconut oil (I keep some which stays solid at room temperature in a small jar in my bathroom), and then dip these bristles into a little baking soda (I also keep some in a small jar in the bathroom).
 Then I brush my teeth, angling the bristles into the space where the gums meet the teeth on both the cheek side and the tongue side of all teeth.
-I rarely use a mouthwash, but when I want a mouthwash, I use some coconut oil in my mouth and swish it around for 10 – 15 minutes and then spit it out (called Oil Pulling).
+I rarely use a mouthwash, but when I want a mouthwash, I use some coconut oil in my mouth and swish it around for a few minutes and then spit it out (called Oil Pulling).
 If you use coconut oil as a mouthwash, be sure to spit it into a napkin or paper towel and throw it in the trash.
 If you spit coconut oil into your sink, it could clog up the pipes!

 That’s it – great way to remove unhealthy plaque and other harmful microbes from your mouth.

 If you don’t want to miss out on new posts, sign up for my email alert list here.